+Upstream vs downstream marketing, what's the right marketing strategy for your company?
 CEOs have the vision of where they want to take their company and what needs to be done to get there.
-There are two marketing activities that help them get there.
-The first is downstream marketing the second is upstream marketing.
+There are two marketing activities that help them get there: downstream marketing and upstream marketing.

-A simplified definition of downstream marketing is communicating the value proposition of your branded products or services and making certain the value proposition is delivered to and experienced by the customer.
+A simplified downstream marketing definition is communicating the value proposition of your branded products or services and making certain the value proposition is delivered to and experienced by the customer.

 When we look at downstream marketing, we need to understand what the impact needs to be to support the expense and effort.
 We also need to develop metrics to objectively evaluate and validate if the downstream strategy is working to maximize and sustain revenue growth.

 Downstream marketing should help you grow market share.
-The downstream marketing needs to support the value proposition and stay in alignment with the product positioning.
+Downstream marketing needs to support the value proposition and stay in alignment with the product positioning.

 Marketing communications include brand messaging, sales training, product positioning, customer nurturing, customer testimonials, competitive comparisons, pricing, promotion guarantees and other factors.
 The communication defines the customers’ needs.
 You must deliver on these needs and test whether the customer is receiving the value they need from your product or service.
 CEOs have to determine and communicate the purpose of their company and utilize their influence on the organization to align the messaging in their promotional activities with the purpose of the organization.
 Roy Spence teaches us in his 2009 book on purpose driven marketing “It is not what you sell it’s what you stand for” why staying true to your purpose has paid of for companies like Southwest Airlines and WalMart.
 Jim Collins, a true visionary shared his concept on purpose driven marketing in an article he wrote in 1997.